Vinai/VinaiKopp_CategoryLink/README.md

 2. Unpack the extension ZIP file in your Magento root directory.
 3. Clear the cache.
 4. If you use the Magento compiler, recompile.
+5. Regenerate the category flat table index (if you use the flat category table)

 Support
 -------